 Next, Drag and drop the [Employ] source definition from Sources folder to the mapping designer.
 Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier.

 Step 3(a): Creating Rank Transformation in Informatica

-In order to create Rank transformation in informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+In order to create Rank transformation in Informatica with the group by, Please navigate to the Transformation menu in Menu Bar and select the Create.. option as shown below.

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
 Please select the Rank Transformation from drop down list and specify the unique name (rnk_Income) for this transformation and click on Create button

 Once you click on the Create button, the rank transformation will be added to the mapping designer.
 In order to rank the data, rank Transformation requires some data.
 So, we have to connect the Source definition with the transformation by dragging the required fields.

 From the above screenshot you an observe the new item called RANKINDEX and this is default port created by the Rank Transformation.
 This output port will hold the ranking number so, we have to assign this output port to target table rank column.